devbnj/dltlite/README.md

 # dltlite
 dltlite is a complete full-stack, microservices package, made of
-* Node.JS Flow Engine with Append-Only, Encrypted SQLite3,
+* Node.JS Flow Engine with Append-Only, Encrypted SQLite3
-* SHA 512 encryption engine,
+* SHA 512 encryption engine
-* Redis Pub-Sub (modified by our engineers to run encrypted),
+* Redis Pub-Sub (modified by our engineers to run encrypted)

 dltlite running on Node-RED specifies nodes (implying the libraries of code meant for Node-RED) to manage a (few) Masters and (many) Workers running a replicated distributed ledger and a software based ledger-reconciliation.
 The distributed ledger works for any industry like financial, healthcare, hospitality, retail, insurance, manufacturing, automobile etc whose (monetary and non-monetary) transactions occur within a party-asset-agreement triangular spread.